mitre/data-owner-tools/README.md

 - Able to be built into a one-file executable using pyinstaller

 ## Build Instructions
+This will automatically target the platform you are running it on (Windows/OSx/Linux).
 Clone the repository.
 From the cloned directory run the following commands:
 `pip install -r requirements.txt`
 `pyinstaller Link-IDs-Executable.py --onefile -w`